 The next job is an extra area for the goats or maybe in the future the horses?
 Nearly all the poles are in place and later the wiring can start.
 It is an enormous piece of extra land and it will keep the wildlife out and other uninvited visitors.

 After 10 days here in Montes Galegos, I feel totally at home.
 My daily routine is as follows; I get up at 6.00 and have a good breakfast, check my house sitters websites and other mails and start outside at 7.30.
-First thing is to start the water pump, then the chickens are going out of their night shelter, check the ducks and start watering the vegetable garden.
-Continue to the terraces and do some weeding in between.
-Every so many days different trees have to be watered.
-There are so many around the house, that it is impossible to do it in one day.
-Of course there is always happening something.
+First thing is to start the water pump, then the chickens are going out of their night shelter.
+I check the ducks, start watering the vegetable garden and do some weeding in between.
+Of course there is always something happening.
 The pump in the pond by the house didn’t work.
-It turned out that there was a small snake in it.
-That had to be removed with a knife.
-Then a part of the pump in the big lake fell off to the bottom and now somebody has to be found to go into the water and pick it up again.
-So we have to look for somebody, who wants to go into the water in exchange for a meal?
+It turned out that there was a small snake in it, which had to be removed with a knife.
+Also, a part of the pump in the big lake fell off and disappeared to the bottom.
+Somebody has to go into the water and try to find it!
 While feeding the Koi fish, I bumped my arm into an Agave plant.
-For two days I couldn’t lift my arm anymore…..it was all swollen and red at the elbow.
+For two days, I couldn’t lift my arm anymore…..it was all swollen and red at the elbow.
 Very painful, especially in the night!

 Last Sunday we went looking for Samphire or Glasswort or Salicornia (Zeekraal in Dutch).
 It grows in abundance at the roadside, close to the Praia de Amoreira, where the river “Ribeira de Alfambres” flows into the sea.
 There were only around 4 families on the enormous beach, surrounded by impressive rocks and the dunes on the other side.
 Nothing built here, only on both sides of the beach a restaurant on the cliffs.

 Yesterday evening we went to an other beach, called Praia de Monte Clerigo, just around 10 minutes driving from the Quinta.
-There is a small restaurant with a terrace over viewing the sea, beach and rocks and there are just a few old fishing houses, bordering the beach.
+There is a small restaurant with a terrace overviewing the sea and rocks and there are just a few old fishing houses, bordering the beach.
 Still so unspoiled……We had a simple meal, but the chicken was excellent!